 Related Article: 17 Excellent Workplace Wellness Ideas That Don't Break the Bank

-According to a study conducted by the HCMS Group, employers that offered their employees stand-alone vision benefits experienced $5.8 billion in cost savings over four years.
-This was due to reduced healthcare costs, a drop in productivity losses, and lower turnover rates.
+According to a study conducted by the Human Capital Management Services Group, employers who offered their employees vision insurance experienced $5.8 billion in cost savings over four years.

-Eye doctors are able to identify early signs of chronic diseases much sooner than other healthcare providers.
+Eye doctors are able to identify early signs of chronic diseases.

 Related Article: When Should a Growing or Small Business Offer Employee Benefits?